-Missional Musings from Mid May on (mostly) Other Peoples Thoughts “Since Christianity is true, there is an echo of it (however faint) in every heart.
+Missional Musings on (mostly) Other Peoples Thoughts “Since Christianity is true, there is an echo of it (however faint) in every heart.
 You never know when the open statement of your conviction will strike a deep chord of rightness in some secular group.” —John Piper, (A Godward Life), p.
-79 “Souls … More Since the Gospel is True, There is Always an Echo in Every Heart
+79 “Souls blistered by sin … More Since the Gospel is True, There is Always an Echo in Every Heart

 Started my read of Ed Stetzer and Warren Bird’s new book Viral Churches: Helping Church Planters become Movement Makers.
 As I begin the echo of the latest research from the Lifeway group (see: edstetzer.com) is bouncing of the walls of my spirit.
 In brief, that research says that only 3% of American churches were the … More Make Church Planting a Fundamental Part of Your Evangelism Strategy

 Tuesday is for Preaching My buddy Ed Stetzer is having a great discussion over at his blog on most influential pastors of the last 25 years.
 It is amazing the diversity in the list of preachers.
 And since the question was simply “who is most influential” without distinction as to whether or not that influence … More Preachers and Books: Who will be around?